 Lilly’s second prediction is: His client will find an agreement with his wife for granting his son a fee-based instruction.

-He then notices, that the Moon is peregrine in the 2nd house and Mercury, its ruler, is in its detriment applying to Mars, the Moon just got separated from He concludes, that his client had recently been in economic trouble.
+He then notices, that the Moon is peregrine in the 2nd house and Mercury, its dispositor, is in its detriment applying Mars.
+He concludes, that his client had recently been in economic trouble.

 Since the distance between Moon and Mars is 6°, Lilly assumes that his client needed money six months ago.
 The next Moon aspect is Jupiter.
 Lilly already acquainted his client that the next three years will be quiet.
 Find the post here.
 Now he wants to know what will happen after this three year’s episode of peace and notices the Mars opposition; and now, alarm bells are ringing.